Spousal Open Work Permit For Foreign Workers: Eligibility Rules

 Officers compare the worker’s actual duties to the NOC’s lead statement and main duties, rather than relying only on the job title.
 For this reason, the employer letter should clearly describe duties that align with the selected NOC and include key job details such as title, hours, wage, work location, and employment dates.

-Please refer to the IRCC website for the full list of eligible NOC codes and the required Spouse Open Work Permit document checklist.
+Please refer to the IRCC website for the full list of eligible NOC codes and see our Spouse Open Work Permit document checklist for the required documents.

 Can the Spouse of a Low-TEER Worker Apply?

 Usually not.
 Under IRCC’s rules in effect since January 21, 2025, spouses of low-skilled workers (generally NOC TEER 4 or 5) are not eligible to apply for a family open work permit.
 In practice, this means many families won’t qualify under this measure simply because the principal worker’s job falls into a lower TEER category.
-The spouse’s permit is still considered “open” in type, but eligibility is tied to the principal worker meeting the current criteria set by IRCC — unless an exception applies.
+The spouse’s permit may still be an open work permit, but eligibility is tied to the principal worker meeting the current criteria set by IRCC — unless an exception applies.

 WHEN IT MAY STILL BE POSSIBLE (COMMON EXCEPTIONS):